langmead-lab/recount-unify/README.md

 * `bgzip` is needed for compressing final, Snaptron-ready outputs (htslib >=1.9)
 * `tabix` same as `bgzip` but can be ~any version of htslib
 * `sqlite3` same reason as for `bgzip/tabix`
+* Python 2.7 with PyLucene 6.5.0 installed (optional, only needed if building Lucene indexes for Snaptron)

 While the Snakemake file does most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflow.